 - Teen Suicide Protective Factors

-- What to Do if Your Teen Is Suicidal
+- What to Do if Your Child or Teen Is Suicidal

 - Contact Hillside® to Help Your Teen Experience a Life Worth Living

-Teen suicide risk factors are variables or experiences that could make a young person more likely to think about attempting suicide.
+Adolescent and teen suicide risk factors are variables or experiences that could make a young person more likely to think about attempting suicide.
 More risk factors present in a teen’s life could raise their chances of viewing suicide as the answer to the problems and struggles they are facing.
-Becoming aware of these risk factors can help you as the parent or guardian take the next step toward suicide prevention and the road toward recovery for your child.
+Becoming aware of these risk factors can help you, as the parent or guardian, take the next step toward suicide prevention and the road toward recovery for your child.